 It’s one of the most stressful things a parent can endure: a CPS visit.
 You may have one scheduled, or your CPS social worker showed up unexpectedly.
 The best thing to do during an investigation is to know how to prepare for it.

 Even the best parents can feel overwhelmed by a visit from a social worker.
-Despite giving your kids everything they need, a social worker might make you feel you’re not doing enough.
 Having any stranger come into your home to essentially judge whether or not it’s suitable for your kids is intimidating and stressful.
-It’s important for parents to remember that the last thing social workers want to do is remove children from their families.
-This can actually be far more damaging for both the kids and the family.
+Despite giving your kids everything they need, a social worker might make you feel you’re never doing enough.

 Parents should know what social workers are looking for when doing a home visit.
-This will ensure that parents are less stressed and less likely to make a small mistake during the visit.
-Parents should also take the time to know what CPS can and cannot do during this visit.
+This way, the visit will be less stressful, and parents are less likely to make small mistakes.
 The most important thing that both parents and social workers want is for children to be safe and happy.
 Here are 5 things CPS looks for during a home visit.

 How To Prepare For a CPS Home Visit

 Prepare yourself to answer some (possibly) uncomfortable questions.
 Normally if CPS is called, it’s because there’s concerns over a child’s safety.
 This could mean a bad fight in public with your child to even a neighbour worrying that you can’t pay rent.

 Assess the reason or incident that caused CPS to get involved.
 Take some time to reflect on your personal choices and your parenting tactics.
 Ask yourself:

 - Do you meet all your children’s needs